 These talented future sporting heroes are an inspiration to us all.
-Their determination to work hard and remain focused so that they achieve their goals despite the challenges they may face is a life lesson for us all.
+Their determination to work hard and remain focused so that they achieve their goals despite the challenges they may face is a life lesson we can all learn from.
 They have amazing resilience and mental toughness to get them through and we are delighted to be able to help them on their incredible journey as they fulfil their sporting potential.

 Robert Wilson, Chairman, Nelsons